nekrutnikolai/mysite/content/gallery/gallerytest.md

   - flowers
   - arboretum
 ---
+**Note, I have moved on to a [vastly superior method]](https://github.com/mfg92/hugo-shortcode-gallery)**

-This is just a test to see how well my python program works
+This is just a test to see how well my python program works.

 |       |       |       |
 | :---: | :---: | :---: |